 Today, the Internet of Things (IoT) is enabling some amazing solutions for automatically controlling lighting, heating and cooling, and security systems in commercial buildings and facilities.
 Smart buildings, as they’re known, are energy-efficient, cost-effective structures that integrate physical and digital realms.

-Examples of IoT Solutions for Smart Facility Management
+Examples of IoT for Buildings

 IoT integrated sensors located throughout your buildings wirelessly collect data on temperature, airflow, humidity, etc. This information then helps to regulate the infrastructure of your buildings, resulting in better-performing buildings that increase comfort for occupants while reducing energy and minimizing the impact on the environment.
 For instance, you can program thermostats to detect room occupants by measuring the number of cellphone hotspot connections in a room.
 This allows for thermostats to automatically manage temperature, raising or lowering the heat or air conditioning in a room as occupancy fluctuates.

 Why are these smart energy solutions worth the cost and time it takes to implement them?
 Because wasting 30% of a building’s energy consumption is an astronomically expensive cost.
 It’s an unnecessary cost.
 Manually controlling energy use in buildings will only get you so far.
 Eventually, you need a little help from your IoT friends.
 These solutions tend to pay for themselves pretty quickly, in cost savings alone.

 Let’s look at some of the most common ways smart buildings are implementing IoT to save energy costs.